open-keychain/open-keychain/OpenKeychain/src/main/res/raw-fi/help_changelog.md

   * Split encrypt screen into two
   * Fix key flags handling (now supporting Mailvelope 0.7 keys)
   * Improved passphrase handling
-  * Key sharing via SafeSlinger
+  * Avainten jako SafeSlinger kautta
   * Experimental YubiKey support: Preference to allow other PINs, currently only signing via the OpenPGP API works, not inside of OpenKeychain
   * Fix usage of stripped keys
   * SHA256 as default for compatibility